JamesWoolfenden/learn-terraform/docs/install.md

 ### Apply

-The doing.
+The actual doing.
 This can create and destroy, infrastructure will be modified to follow your definitions and compared to your state.

 ```cli
 terraform apply